MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/community-forum-setup.md

 1. Type a group name, and then select **Save**.

-1. To add more groups, repeat steps 7 and 8 in this procedure.
+1. To add more groups, repeat steps 7 and 8.

 1. Go to the **Membership** tab to add members to your forums.
 You're already added as owner.
 The **Membership** tab is where you add forum owners and moderators.